PlanktoScope/PlanktoScope/documentation/docs/community/trainings.md

 Kit preparation for the workshop is an important step in the preparation process.
 This ensures that participants have the materials and equipment they need to complete the workshop and build their own PlanktoScope.
 Here are a few things to keep in mind when preparing the kits:

 1. **Review the Bill of Materials (BOM)**: Review the Bill of Materials (BOM) for the PlanktoScope to ensure that you have all the necessary parts and materials for the workshop.
-The parts list can be found in the [Assembly Guide](../hardware/assembly_guide.md) and lists all components and quantities needed to build a microscope.
+The parts list can be found in the [Device Assembly Guide](../setup/hardware/v2.5/device/index.md) and lists all components and quantities needed to build a microscope.
 2. **Divide the kit components according to the BOM**: Once the materials have been received, divide the kit components from the orders according to the Bill of Materials (BOM) of the PlanktoScope.
 This will ensure that each participant receives the correct components and that there are no missing parts.
 3. **Have extra components**: Have extra components on hand in case of any missing or damaged parts during the workshop.
 4. **Package the kits**: Package the kits in a way that makes it easy for the participants to find and use the components during the workshop.
-5. **Label materials**: Label the packages as described in [Assembly Guide](../hardware/assembly_guide.md) so that they are easy to find and distribute during the workshop.
+5. **Label materials**: Label the packages as described in [Device Assembly Guide](../setup/hardware/v2.5/device/index.md) so that they are easy to find and distribute during the workshop.
-6. **Preparation of the housing parts**: Prepare the housing parts by applying the surface sealant and insert the nuts to screw the housing as described in the [Manufacturing Guide](../hardware/manufacturing.md#finishing).
+6. **Preparation of the housing parts**: Prepare the housing parts by applying the surface sealant and insert the nuts to screw the housing as described in the [Kit Manufacturing Guide](../setup/hardware/v2.5/kit/index.md#finishing).
 7. **Cutting and soldering of electronic cables**: Cut and solder the electronic cables for the PlanktoScope.
 This will save time during the workshop and ensure that the participants have all the necessary cables to complete the assembly.
 8. **Setting up the embedded development environment**: Set up the embedded development environment and flash the eeprom of the PlanktoScope hat.
 This will ensure that the PlanktoScope hat is ready to be used during the workshop.
 9. **Download the Raspberry Pi image**: Download the Raspberry Pi image and flash it to the SD card.
 This will ensure that the participants have a ready to use image for the PlanktoScope.